tusharhchhabra/geko-games-db/README.md

 # Games DB

 Games DB is a comprehensive games database web application built using Next.js, leveraging the IGDB API to fetch a vast collection of video game information.
-Users can search for games, filter results based on platforms or themes, view game details including screenshots, trailers, average ratings, release dates, and more.
-Additionally, users can save their favorite games to a personalized list.
+Users can search for games, filter results based on platforms and themes, view game details including screenshots, trailers, average ratings, release dates, and more.
+Registered users can also save their favorite games to a personalized Favorites list.

 ## Features